DigitMarketTM API Manager (DM-APIM) is a complete package to help manage your APIs and make them into tools that propel your business forward.

 What internal skills do I need to work with DigitMarketTM API Manager?

 What are the different API Monetization policies offered?

 The following are the different API monetization policies on offer:

 - Direct Billing – In this type of billing, the external developers get billed directly for their API consumption on basis of usage volumes, load, bandwidth utilization, location, etc.

 - Bundled Billing (Packs) – This is a type of direct billing in which the external developers pay for bundled API kits instead of being billed for individual APIs.

 - Internal Billing – This type of billing is mainly used for providing internal metering and chargeback for different units or departments within an organization.

-- Tiered Billing – This type of a billing model can be used to create categories of external developers based on parameters like usage, location etc and billed accordingly.
+- Tiered Billing – This type of billing model can be used to create categories of external developers based on parameters like usage, location, etc, and billed accordingly.

-API monetization policies and functions are flexible and customizable; and can be different for the same API depending on the API consumer.
+API monetization policies and functions are flexible and customizable, and can be different for the same API depending on the API consumer.
 We offer a paradigm of individual APIs and a collection of productized APIs – Packs/Plans.
 Each API consumer subscribes to a plan.
-Policies can be attached to Plans and individual subscriptions, i.e individual API consumer.
+Policies can be attached to Plans and individual subscriptions, i.e individual API consumers.